 How To Get Organized In One Hour Or Less

-If you're anything like the rest of the world, right now you're splitting your time between remote work, home schooling, meal prep, housework and a million other little things.
+If you're anything like the average person, you split your time between work, playtime, meal prep, housework and a million other little things.
 For those who can't find the time to fit in home organization, we're providing tips on how to tackle it bit by bit.
 So, whether you have an extra ten minutes, or an hour in each day, you can still live the NEAT life!

 It typically takes a minimum of two hours for us to complete an entire space from start to finish.
 When time is limited, we recommend taking it slow and tackling one category at a time instead.
 If your goal is to organize your kitchen, start with glasses one day, move to dishes the next, then pots and pans....you get the idea.
 Lastly, don't purchase product until you've completely finished a space, because you'll likely shift things around as you go.

 Dish Towels : Empty your dish towel drawer.
 Ruthlessly edit, setting aside damaged items to use as rags.
 Fold towels to the height of your drawer and store upright in color order.

 Kitchen Counter : Clear your counter for a clutter-free visual.
 Tuck utensils into a drawer near the stove and stow small appliances in lower cupboards or on pantry shelves.

 Baking Pans : Set aside those that are worn out or hardly used, for donation.
 Implement a sorter and stand them upright near your oven if possible.

 Socks : Go through your sock drawer.
 Edit out pairs with holes, or those you no longer wear.
 Lay each pair flat, then fold to the height of your drawer and “file” them upright using dividers as necessary.

 Purse : Go through your purse.
 Dump it out, tossing trash including old receipts.
 Categorize the contents and relocate or donate any unnecessary duplicates like pens.
 Place each category in its own pocket or pouch.